sheunaluko/tidyscripts/packages/ts_node/src/introspection/instructions.md

 ---

-## 🐛 Step 4: Debug Common Issues
+## 🐛 Step 5: Debug Common Issues

-If the sync fails, here's how to debug:
+If any sync (filtered or full) fails, here's how to debug:

 ### Issue 1: Connection Errors